mishra-krishna/Surgery-Outcome-Prediction/README.md

 # Surgery Outcome Prediction

 This project is a Streamlit application for predicting surgery outcomes based on doctor's notes and patient details.
 It uses machine learning models to classify surgery types and predict the outcome based on various features.
+The Surgery Outcome Prediction model predicts four types of surgeries: DALK, EK, PK, and THPK and the outcome based on those surgeries.

 ## Features